ErythroME/simplify-zhihu-chrome-extension/README.md

 Features:

-* Hide logo, button and user profile in navbar
+* Hide logo, buttons and user profile in navbar
 * Replace the old Zhihu brand blue background with simple white color for navbar
 * Remove the fixed effect of the navbar
-* Hide unnecessary (personally) sidebar
+* Hide (personally) unnecessary sidebar

 ## Why